mavi888/cdk-amplify-project-demo/README.md

 This project is part of a video series posted in FooBar Serverless channel.
 You can check the video series to see the whole demo, the links are in the resource section.

-## Application Arquitecture
+## Application Architecture

 This application has 2 parts.
-A client application and a backend application, and both are meant to existis in to different GitHub projects.
+A client application and a backend application, and both are meant to exist in two different GitHub projects.

-The client application is a React webapp, that will use Amplify libraries to connect to the backend.
-And will be hosted using Amplify console.
+The client application is a React webapp, that will use Amplify libraries to connect to the backend, and will be hosted using the Amplify console.

-The backend application is a serverless application, consisting in an Amplify app, a cognito user pool and identity pool, an AppSync endpoint with two datasources.
+The backend application is a serverless application, consisting of an Amplify app, a cognito user pool and identity pool, and an AppSync endpoint with two datasources.

 The AppSync endpoint is generated using the 3rd party constructor [CDK AppSync Transformer](https://github.com/kcwinner/cdk-appsync-transformer).